evanx/cryptoserver/README.md

 Then run the test script: [test/scripts/test.sh](https://github.com/evanx/keyserver/blob/master/test/scripts/test.sh)

 When the app is running, you can view the URL <a href="https://localhost:8443/help">`https://localhost:8443/help`</a> in your browser.
-Actually this should just render this `README.md.` Incidently connection without a cert client, is redirect to `/help.`
+Actually this should just render this `README.md.` Incidently any connection without a cert client, is redirected to `/help.`

 The following illustrates a data-encrypting key (DEK) saved in Redis, protected by multiple custodians using split-knowledge secrets.
 The concatenated clear-text secrets of a duo of custodians is used as the key-encrypting key (KEK).
 The split-knowledge secret is hashed using PBKDF2 with a large number of iterations, to combat brute-force attacks.
 The resulting hash is our KEK, and is used to encrypted the DEK using AES with a 256bit key length.